srulikuk/private-dnsbl/README.md

 # Private DNSBL for Postfix SpamTrap

-#### Private DNSBL using BIND and fail2ban to manage entries from postfix spamtrap.
-The IP entries are then banned by the reject_rbl_client in postfix.
+__Private DNSBL using BIND and fail2ban to manage entries from postfix spamtrap.
+The IP entries are then DISCARDED by the reject_rbl_client in postfix.__

 *  [How it works](#hotitworks)
 *  [Setup](#setup)